Evils of the Night

-Evils of the Night is a 1985 American low-budget science fiction horror film starring Aldo Ray, Neville Brand, Tina Louise, John Carradine, and Julie Newmar.
+Evils of the Night is a 1985 American science fiction horror film starring Aldo Ray, Neville Brand, Tina Louise, John Carradine, and Julie Newmar.
 The film was directed, co-produced and co-written by Mardi Rustam.

 Plot

 "Space vampires" Dr. Kozmar (Carradine) and his assistants, Dr. Zarma (Newmar) and Cora (Louise), recruit two sadistic garage mechanics (Ray and Brand) to abduct teenagers living in a college town and bring them to a rural hospital.
 There, the aliens drain them of their blood, which they need to stay young, and save their dying planet.

 Cast

 Production

 Filming began in June 1984 in Los Angeles and completed in October 1984.

 Only mainstream film appearances of adult film stars Crystal Breeze and Jody Swafford.
 It is also the first mainstream role for adult film star Amber Lynn, who went on to appear in other mainstream movies and shows in her career.
 All three were cast to add nudity and sex to the film in order to appeal to a bigger audience.